Multi-Language Support

 When you finish translating:

-- Review draft translations
+- Review draft translations in the builder canvas and preview

 - Publish the locale if it is new